Wedding dress code wording can have you scratching your head and wondering, what do the dress codes mean?

 - Anything dark during a daytime wedding - if you must wear a black dress, brighten it up with your accessories

 - Jeans - just don't!

-- Anything too revealing or sexy
+- Anything too revealing.

-- Anything with holes, stained or torn and anything too small or too big.
+- Anything too small or too big.

 If you're not keen to buy a new dress....